Nakulsh122/TermProject/README.md

      python infer.py
      ```
    - The system waits for one gesture window, classifies it, prints the **predicted gesture** and **confidence**, and resets for the next sample.
+6. **Run the model testing script**
+   - Run the fullstudy.py script1
+     ```bash
+     python fullstudy.py
+     ```
+   - The system runs a complete study on the trained model as well as ablative studies.

 ---